Strategic plan: A pathway forward

 Strategies for engagement:

-- Establish and maintain mutually beneficial relationships in the diverse group of communities where Extension people live and work
+- Establish and maintain mutually beneficial relationships in the diverse communities where Extension people live and work.

-Extension excels as the trusted, go-to source of information – advancing research, education and solutions that reflect Minnesota communities and their social, economic and environmental needs.
-Research-based scholarship and academic excellence is the foundation for Extension’s public value.
+Extension excels as the trusted, go-to source for information advancing research, education and solutions that reflect Minnesota communities and their social, economic and environmental needs.
+Research-based scholarship and academic excellence are the foundation for Extension’s public value.

 Strategies for scholarship: